Going after organic traffic is tricky.

 But that’s not all.
-You can also set up Content Editor for your keyword and get right to writing.
+You can also set up Content Editor for your keywords and get to writing.

-The free Content Editor will give you data on important phrases to use as well as their frequency, based on the top SERP results.
+The free Content Editor will give you suggestions on related keywords and phrases to use as well as their frequency, based on the top SERP results.

-Answer the Public is a fantastic tool for getting keyword ideas, expanding your content, and researching your niche.
+Answer the Public is a good keyword research tool for getting keyword ideas and researching your niche.

 It’s an official Google tool, so the data comes directly from Google.